 The following exceptions apply to the guidance to source pharmaceutical products through UNICEF Supply Division:

-UNDP has developed and manages a system of LTAs with manufacturers that meet the minimum Global Fund quality assurance requirements for first-line TB medicines.
+UNDP has developed and manages a system of LTAs with manufacturers that meet the minimum Global Fund and UNDP quality assurance requirements for first-line TB medicines.
 Requesting units are advised to source any first-line TB medicine needs through the UNDP LTAs.
 The LTAs together with a set of comprehensive SOPs are available here.

 As a back-up option to the existing UNDP LTAs, requesting units can also source their first-line TB medicines needs through the Procurement Services Unit (PSU)/Global Procurement Unit (GPU).
 However, since this is an exception to the standard procedures, such action requires prior approval by Cécile Macé with the UNDP Global Fund/Health Implementation Support Team.

 All second-line anti-TB medicines shall be procured in adherence to the Global Fund 13th Board Decision of 2006.
 To limit resistance to second-line TB drugs, and to be consistent with the policies of other international funding sources, all procurement of medicines to treat multi-drug resistant TB (MDR-TB) financed by the Global Fund must be conducted through the Green Light Committee (GLC) of the Stop TB Partnership.